!Header Buttons Right Side

 Fido may be sporting a fur coat, but that isn’t going to keep him warm.
 A good, comfortable bed is a must.
 This will insulate Fido from chilly floors while also cushioning his bones and joints.
 Orthopedic beds are ideal for large dogs and seniors, simply due to the additional support they provide.
 Of fact, there is no regulation that requires Fido to have only one bed.
 If you have adequate space, get several different ones.
 It’s great to have choices!

-If your dog has thin fur, get him a jacket or sweater to wear outside.
+To ensure your dog stays warm and safe during the colder months, consider these winter dog care tips: If your dog has thin fur, get him a jacket or sweater to wear outside.
 Make sure it fits him adequately and does not limit his vision or movement.
 Avoid items with small parts, such as buttons, in case your canine companion attempts to chew his attire.
 It’s also advisable to avoid items with zippers, which might harm your pet’s fur.

 Protecting Your Dog’s Paws from Winter Weather